kormax/apple-enhanced-contactless-polling/README.md

 # Overview

-Enhanced Contactless Polling/Protocol (ECP) is a proprietary extension to the ISO/IEC 14443 (A/B) standard developed by Apple.
+Enhanced Contactless Polling (ECP) is a proprietary extension to the ISO/IEC 14443 (A/B) standard developed by Apple.

 It defines a custom data frame that a reader transmits during the polling sequence, giving an end device contextual info about the reader field, allowing it to select an appropriate applet even before any communication starts.